zhangfisher/voerka-i18n/docs_new/en/guide/integration/vue.md

 - Use `injectVoerkaI18n()` to implement the ability to traverse supported languages and switch languages.
 - Components are automatically re-rendered when you switch languages.
 -  `@voerkai18n/vue` Plugins can only be used in `Vue 3`.
-- For a complete example, see [这里](https://github.com/zhangfisher/voerka-i18n/tree/master/examples/vue3-ts)
+- For a example, see [here](https://github.com/zhangfisher/voerka-i18n/tree/master/examples/vue3-ts)